lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ![Relation to jointsMatrix](relation_to_joints_matrix.png)

-So, given a vertex position, we are calculating it’s frame position as
+So, given a vertex position, we are calculating its frame position as:

 $$Vfp = \sum\limits_{i=0}^{MAX WEIGTHS} Wb_{i} \dot (Jfp_{i} \times Jt^{-1}_{i}) \times Vpos$$

-Where:
+where:

 * $$Wfvp$$ is the vertex final position
 * $$Wb$$ is the vertex weight